ZaneYu7/EZBill-Lite/README.md

 # EZBill-Lite
 - An Android mobile app based on Java and Firebase.
-The app has a sign up/in function.
 >
 - It can connect the bluetooth sensor and also can control it.
 >